 The following advisory codes can be used to determine possible system errors or to identify specific operational modes.
 Note that E codes are cumulative and will be held in memory until cleared.
-Codes can be cleared by entering dSP and letting it save.
-Display settings DO NOT need to be changed.
+Codes can be by cycling from LD to SD in the basic programming mode, and back to LD after the SD mode has been saved.
 See basic programming for more info.